Six ways to pay off your credit card.

 Find out how to consolidate outstanding balances from hire purchase, store cards or another bank’s credit card to a Westpac credit card1.

-Find out how a debt consolidation loan could combine multiple monthly payments into a single loan.
+Find out how a personal loan for debt consolidation could combine multiple monthly payments into a single loan.

 Managing Your Money webinars

 Our Managing Your Money webinars cover a range of topics and allow you to learn about finances from home.

 Salary Splitter is a simple way to move your money into the accounts where you want it to go.
 You can set it to divide your income into as many as six different accounts.

 1 Balance Transfer Terms and Conditions and lending criteria apply.
 All applications are subject to Westpac approval.
 You cannot transfer a balance from a Westpac card or loan.
 Payments made to your Westpac credit card will first be applied to charges and interest accrued, then to cash advances and purchases, followed by balance transfers.
 All new purchases, cash advances and any unpaid interest or fees will incur interest at the standard interest rate in accordance with the card's Conditions of Use.
 You can transfer up to 95% of your available credit card limit.
 Your card must remain within its credit limit after the balance has been transferred.
 Balances cannot be transferred to a Mastercard® BusinessCard/Purchasing Card.
 Balance transfers do not earn Airpoints Dollars™ or hotpoints®.
 You must close any facilities indicated in this application as being repaid by the balance transfer.

 Credit Cards: Eligibility criteria, Lending criteria, terms and conditions apply.
 Conditions of Use for the applicable card apply.
 Rates, transaction and services fees apply.
 Overseas cash advances and foreign currency fees may apply.